voutilad/sisu.io/content/posts/embeddings.md

 need a general approach that can learn features from the graph and do so at scale.

+### How does node2vec do it? {#how-does-node2vec-do-it}

 This is where _node2vec_ comes in.
-It utilizes a combination of feature learning with a random walk to generalize and scale.
+It utilizes a combination of **feature learning** and a **random walk** to generalize and scale.

+This means node2vec doesn't:

+-   need to know specifics of what your graph represents
+-   really care about the size of the graph
+-   can be used for embedding arbitrary undirected monopartite graphs

 The nitty-gritty is beyond the scope of this blog post, so if you're of an academic mindset I recommend reading Grover and Leskovec's paper